-The Jack Byrne Center for Palliative and Hospice Care
+The Jack Byrne Center for Palliative & Hospice Care

 Support for Caregivers: Together, With You

-The Jack Byrne Center for Palliative and Hospice Care is designed architecturally and programmatically to support patients and families.
-While the Center will include inpatient beds for those whose medical needs are too complex to return home, it will also provide a variety of programs and services to support families who are caring for loved ones at home.
+The Jack Byrne Center for Palliative & Hospice Care is designed architecturally and programmatically to support patients and families.
+While the Center will include inpatient beds for those whose medical needs are too complex to be managed at home, it will also provide a variety of programs and services to support families who are caring for loved ones at home.
 Those offerings include the following:

 - Skills training for lay caregivers